pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 850 Git merge and code without tests

+Git merge with code that has no test is a chanllenge, your code can be destroyed anywhere, today I was trying to fix code with problems because of this, time marches on and I don't can achieve.

 #### Day 848 | 849

 Yesterday was a bit overwhelming, I had my first deployments to production of two modifications that I made in the code, one came out without problemsm but the second one had problems a rookie error was the cause, today all day I have spent checking what went wrong, it is becoming very complicated to work without test each modification that I make I am afraid that can cause problems I need to find how to deal with this.